MAKING A DIFFERENCE

 • Incorporating local public transport into our trips where possible.

-• Investing in renewable energy projects which support the local economy through temporary and permanent employment, as well as contributing to the communities’ infrastructure.
+• Investing in renewable energy projects which support the local economy through temporary and long-term employment, as well as contributing to the communities’ infrastructure.

 • Creating procurement policies.

 • Accommodation and food: YESD encourages all homestays to use their own homemade or locally produced products and food to promote and develop the local economy and raise income for local households.
-Tourists should enjoy food at the homestays they stay in to support their hosts and contribute poverty reduction.
+Tourists should enjoy food at the homestays they stay in to support their hosts and help reduce poverty.

 Cultural responsibility